everydaycookingtips.com

 Preparation Steps

-• Remove the beef from the pot and shred it using two forks.
-Skim any excess fat from the sauce in the pot.
+• Once cooked, remove the beef and shred it using two forks.
+Skim excess fat from the cooking liquid if desired, then return the shredded meat to the liquid to keep it moist.

 Notes